Winning the Illinois Country in the American Revolution

 Source: Indiana Memory, Patrick Henry's secret orders to George Rogers Clark (January 2, 1778)

-Clark gathered about 175 men to form the Illinois Regiment, recruiting from Carolina to Fort Pitt.
+Clark gathered about 175 men to form the Illinois Regiment, recruiting from North Carolina to Fort Pitt.
 He was assured, in a private letter signed by Thomas Jefferson, George Mason, and George Wythe, that his recruits would be granted a bounty of 300 acres of land in addition to standard pay.

-He managed to move by boat downstream from Louisville on the Ohio River, the by marching cross-country to Kaskaskia on the Mississippi River.
 The few British officials at Kaskaskia were caught by surprise and offered no resistance.
 The Roman Catholic vicar there championed the America cause, and the French residents welcomed Clark's force.
 The residents at Cahokia and Vincennes were equally supportive, and in July 1778 the British lost control of the territory south of Detroit.

 George Rogers Clark obtained supplies in Virginia, then traveled to Kentucky and seized control of the future Northwest Territory in 1778-1779